Not surprisingly, given its huge rainforest and mountainous terrain, Koh Chang has an abundance of waterfalls.

 Klong Neung Waterfall – Koh Chang Waterfalls

-Klong Neung waterfall is the tallest on the island, the least accessible and potentially the most dangerous to reach.
+The tallest of the Koh Chang waterfalls is Klong Neung, the least accessible and potentially the most dangerous to reach.
 It is worth weighing up the chances of an accident against the need for a visit, especially if you go in rainy season or after heavy storms when the river is in full and very powerful flow.

 This weir is the start of the falls and the trek to the actual drop is literally upstream, as the trails or paths along the riverbank have long since overgrown.
 First, you must cross to the other side by wading onto and over the concrete wall with the water rushing over it.
 This is a good indication as to whether the trip is for you or not, as it is does not get any easier around the next corner.